gulzarsingh12/k8s-prep-notes/security.md

 lrwxrwxrwx 1 root root 16 Aug 24 06:00 namespace -> ..data/namespace
 lrwxrwxrwx 1 root root 13 Aug 24 06:00 ca.crt -> ..data/ca.crt
 ````

+# TLS Basics
+When we transfer data over network, we want to ensure nobody else can understand. we can scramble/encrypt the data.

+But how?
+There are plenty of cipher suites available for that.
+SSL cipher suites are considered insecure these days so not a recommended way to encrypt data. **SSL** v1 to v3 are available.
+As these are considered insecure, TLS is the current way to encrypt data.
+TLS v1 and v1.2 is considered less secure.
+In most browsers, **TLS** v1.3 cipher suites are used.

+To encrypt data, we need a secret/encryption key.
+There are 2 types of encyption keys available.i.e. symmetric key, asymmetric key.
+A **symmetric** key is an encyption key used in encyption algorithms when encyption and decryption of data is done using the **same key**.
+An **asymmetric** key is **public/private** key encryption.
+Public key is used to encrypt the data and private key is used to decrypt the data.
+However, it is possible to use either key to encrypt data and other key to decrypt data in case of **RSA**.
+It means, if you encrypt data with public key, you can decrypt data with private key but vice versa is true.
+Please note that not all the algorithm support that.

+## Certificate Validation
+There are 3 types of validation for certificates

+### Extended Validation certificates (EV)
+This is the most stringent validation process.
+It has highest level of encryption, validation and trust.
+It includes business physical address, proper certificate application and exclusive right to use the domain.

+This is mostly used for protecting sensitive data such as financial transactions, medical records etc.

+### Organization Validation certificates (OV)
+This is the less stringent validation process than EV.
+Applicants must prove ownership to the domain.

+commerical business use these certificates to build the trust among customers.

+### Domain Validation certificates (DV)
+This is the least stringent validation process among three.
+Applicants can prove ownership by responding to email or phone call.

+It doesn't provide complete information about applicant's organization/business.
+It does not provide high assurance to users hence it is more suitable for usecases like blogs etc.

+## Certificate domains
+There are 3 types of domains of certtificates

+### Single domain
+These are certificates to protect only one domain or subdomain.
+For example, https://example.com.
+User can't use it even for subdomain like http://blog.example.com.

+### Wildcard
+It will protect domain and as well as sub domains.
+For example, http://example.com, http://blog.example.com, http://shop.example.com etc.

+### Multi-domain
+It will protect multiple domains.
+For example, http://example1.com, http://domain2.co.uk, http://shop.business3.com etc.

+## How TLS works
+I am explaining below TLS end to end with steps below:

+### Process

+#### Handshake Phase
+##### Client Hello
+Client/browser will send Hello message to server which includes the information about supported cipher suites and a random value.
+##### Server Hello
+Server will respond to hello message and selecting the cipher suite etc. and a random value

+##### Key exchange
+Server will send its public key certificate other key key exchange information.
+Server may share additonal exchange information like PSK (PreSharedKey)

+##### Key Derivation
+Using the information exchaged between client and server and random values from both sides, a shared secret is derived.

+#### Session Key Generation
+client will generate a symmteric session key from the shared secret. a KDF(Key derivatiob function) is used to derive the session key, initial vector (IV) from shared secret.

+Using RSA or ECDH (Diffie Hellman) key exchange mechanism, client will encrypt the session key using RSA/ECDH assymetric key (public key) and send to the server to be used for future communication.

+#### Data Exchange
+Once session key is shared with server, client will use the session key to ecnypt data to send to server and which server can decypt.

+#### Session Termination
+Once the session is terminated, session key is no longer used, future session will initate the same process above for handshake and establish new session.

+### Process In detail
+When public key certifficate is recieved, it will be verified.
+To get the verifiable certificate, it has to be come from CA.

+Server will generate a private key using any ssl tool. for example openssl.
+Using **openssl**, rsa private key is generated.
+Using private key, a **CSR** (Certificate signing request) is created and send to CA. CA will create a public key certificate.
+It will contain **public key, digitial singature** signed by CA using CA's private key and other informtion like **CN**, **SAN** etc.

+Once the public key certificate is received by client, it will read the certitficate and get **digital dignature** signed by **CA** using its **private** key.
+It will **validate** the **signature** using CA **public** key.
+It is possible that the CA used by server certificate might be an **intermediate** CA which has further CA in the hierarchy. client will **continue** the **validation** across the chain till its reaches the **root** Certificate.
+Once it will reach one of the **root CA stored in browser**/operating implicitly. if any of the CA validation **failed**, it will fail the validation check.
+Root CA are **publically available already on all the browser** or opeerating system so it is not requested during the validation from web.

+Once the validation is completed then session key is exchanged with server.
+Server send the **acknowledgment** back encrypted using the session key. if client is able to decrypt acknowldgement and validate then handshake is completed and future communication will happen using the session key.

+RSA assymetric public key is not required anymore for the session as session key is securily exchanged.

+Why can't we use **RSA** key for encrypting subsequent requests?
+Because it is **slow**. **symmetric** key is **faster** for encryption and decryption. hence once session is established, **assymtric** key is not required for that session.